Maximal-K/Paper_Code_EL_Reference/README.md

-The codes shown are done by myself, not by the team.
+The codes shown are done by Maximal-K, not by the team.